Ten Stupid Things Men Do to Mess Up Their Lives,

 · We should not brood over broken or damaged relationships.
 Work on the relationships you should.
 If others constantly mistreat you, bad luck is not the biggest problem.

 Not much is wrong with the above ideas.
-(Surprisingly, distortions I made were toward improvement.)
-These books, however, are flawed.
+But these books are flawed.
 You can read similar ideas in quote books much faster, without Sclessinger's verbose writing style.
 By the time I got through a couple dozen pages of Stupid Men, I wanted to give up.
 The Ten Commandments and Things Women look like they were written over a weekend, How Could You Do That over two weekends and Things Men during a break at a golf outing.
 Nevertheless, the author’s ear voyeurism—stories about the three A’s: Abuse, adultery and abortion—translate well into book melodrama.
 But melodrama does not equal moral value.
-If you need to spend several hours a day being told not to commit adultery by talk show hosts, you might want to consider the possibility something is wrong with your desires and that you are living as a wanton.
+If you need to spend several hours a day being told not to commit adultery by talk show hosts, you might want to consider the idea that something is wrong with your desires and actions.
 It takes only a few minutes to figure out adultery is wrong.
-Schlessinger preaches the same things repeatedly to a choir having a tiny moral universe.
+Schlessinger preaches the same things repeatedly to a choir with a tiny moral universe.

-The stupid things—give up psychos, neediness, desperation, greed, machismo, cowardice, flakiness, distractions, status, addictions, immaturity, sexual excesses, relationship evasions, parental hang-ups, hands-off parenting, jerkiness, aggression, emotive manipulation, marrying way down, love for blockheads, affectionless living, unmarried pregnancies and wrongheaded commitments—are readily apparent.
+The stupid things—give up neediness, desperation, greed, machismo, cowardice, flakiness, distractions, status, addictions, immaturity, sexual excesses, relationship evasions, parental hang-ups, hands-off parenting, jerkiness, aggression, emotive manipulation, marrying way down, affectionless living, unmarried pregnancies and wrongheaded commitments—are readily apparent.
 Those for whom these rules are a revelation might have spent years in an abyss or a near equivalent: Mass culture.

 Some wrongs infiltrate the Ten Commandments.
 The Ten Commandments, as Bernard Gert points out, imply slavery is acceptable, unless “Give your slave a day off,” somehow criticizes slavery.
 The Commandments do not encourage beneficial action, nor do they encourage the avoidance of other evils.
 Some individuals treat them as absolute rules, causing other evils.
 Vague enough that a variety of versions exist, the commandments appeal to a sacred text, an insult to the moral autonomy of humans, stunting moral reasoning.

 Schlessinger crowns Damon Tidwell (Cuba Gooding, Jr.) of Jerry Maguire the morally ideal man.
 It is not a great sign when alleged moralists pronounce celebrities the moral ideal.
 Gooding is Oscar worthy, but the character has huge moral flaws--good entertainment, but not good morality.
 Few want to watch a paragon-of-virtue fictional character.
 But to turn almost any film character into a real moral ideal, remains unwise.
 Judging by her selection of Tidwell, Schlessinger’s sole criterion is devotion to family.
 Thousands of occupations produce better moral results than football.
-(If football turns boys into men, how come football players are callous pelvic missionaries when they are not merely feckless?
-As someone once more or less said, “Tom Clancy—known for providing trivial, long winded, technical entertainment for lazy, trivial men who make no effort to be human—will now do more of the same as owner of the Minnesota Vikings.”)
+As someone once said, “Tom Clancy—known for providing trivial, long winded, technical entertainment for lazy, trivial men who make no effort to be human—will now do more of the same as owner of the Minnesota Vikings.”)

 [Irrelevant digression time:]